-- If you feel like most of your riding will be off road with a little bit on road (commuting for example) you can buy mountain bikes with lockable suspension.
-This may be a good compromise to make rather than getting a hybrid.
+- If you feel like most of your riding will be off road with a little bit of on road (commuting, for example) you can buy mountain bikes with lockable suspension.
+This may be a good compromise.

 A hybrid bike is exactly what the name suggest, a meeting of the two worlds of cycling.
 Hybrid bikes are built on a spectrum with some much closer to road bikes and others much closer to mountain bikes.
 They take elements of each to make a bike that can take on many different situations.

 Higher position which makes them ideal for seeing over cars in traffic